ndneighbor/imessage-terminal/README.md

 # IMESSAGE TERMINAL

-A cli interface to send messages in your terminal to your parental or friend unit
+> A cli interface to send messages in your terminal to your parental or friend unit

 ### The Story

-When at work, I usually have a 4 panel terminal instance of monitoring tests and logs
+When at work, I usually have a 4 panel terminal doing tom foolery, tests, and logs

 I really dislike context switching so I made this ruby app that allows you to chat to a user.
 As for now, I keep my phone with me I look at the messages there and respond in term but hope